Foundry Partners LLC Sells 111,410 Shares of Hudson Technologies, Inc. (NASDAQ:HDSN)

 Foundry Partners LLC lowered its position in shares of Hudson Technologies, Inc. (NASDAQ:HDSN – Free Report) by 22.9% during the 3rd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
 The firm owned 375,072 shares of the industrial products company’s stock after selling 111,410 shares during the period.
 Foundry Partners LLC owned about 0.83% of Hudson Technologies worth $4,988,000 at the end of the most recent quarter.

-Several other institutional investors have also recently made changes to their positions in the company.
-Charles Schwab Investment Management Inc. increased its stake in shares of Hudson Technologies by 1.8% during the third quarter.
-Charles Schwab Investment Management Inc. now owns 119,754 shares of the industrial products company’s stock valued at $1,593,000 after buying an additional 2,073 shares during the period.
-Janney Montgomery Scott LLC increased its stake in shares of Hudson Technologies by 40.2% during the third quarter.
-Janney Montgomery Scott LLC now owns 51,807 shares of the industrial products company’s stock valued at $689,000 after buying an additional 14,863 shares during the period.
-Jump Financial LLC purchased a new position in shares of Hudson Technologies during the third quarter valued at $262,000.
-Brightline Capital Management LLC purchased a new position in shares of Hudson Technologies during the third quarter valued at $1,862,000.
-Finally, Allspring Global Investments Holdings LLC increased its stake in shares of Hudson Technologies by 83.4% during the third quarter.
-Allspring Global Investments Holdings LLC now owns 318,126 shares of the industrial products company’s stock valued at $4,231,000 after buying an additional 144,682 shares during the period.
+Several other institutional investors have also recently made changes to their positions in HDSN.
+Charles Schwab Investment Management Inc. boosted its position in Hudson Technologies by 1.8% during the third quarter.
+Charles Schwab Investment Management Inc. now owns 119,754 shares of the industrial products company’s stock valued at $1,593,000 after purchasing an additional 2,073 shares in the last quarter.
+Janney Montgomery Scott LLC boosted its holdings in Hudson Technologies by 40.2% in the third quarter.
+Janney Montgomery Scott LLC now owns 51,807 shares of the industrial products company’s stock worth $689,000 after acquiring an additional 14,863 shares in the last quarter.
+Jump Financial LLC acquired a new stake in shares of Hudson Technologies during the third quarter worth about $262,000.
+Brightline Capital Management LLC acquired a new stake in shares of Hudson Technologies during the third quarter worth about $1,862,000.
+Finally, Allspring Global Investments Holdings LLC raised its position in Hudson Technologies by 83.4% during the third quarter.
+Allspring Global Investments Holdings LLC now owns 318,126 shares of the industrial products company’s stock valued at $4,231,000 after acquiring an additional 144,682 shares in the last quarter.
 Hedge funds and other institutional investors own 63.95% of the company’s stock.

-In other Hudson Technologies news, Director Richard Parrillo sold 20,205 shares of the firm’s stock in a transaction dated Thursday, December 14th.
-The stock was sold at an average price of $13.29, for a total value of $268,524.45.
-Following the completion of the sale, the director now owns 179,768 shares of the company’s stock, valued at $2,389,116.72.
-The sale was disclosed in a filing with the SEC, which is available through this hyperlink.
-9.20% of the stock is owned by corporate insiders.
+In related news, Director Richard Parrillo sold 20,205 shares of the business’s stock in a transaction that occurred on Thursday, December 14th.
+The stock was sold at an average price of $13.29, for a total transaction of $268,524.45.
+Following the completion of the sale, the director now directly owns 179,768 shares in the company, valued at $2,389,116.72.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
+9.20% of the stock is owned by company insiders.

 Hudson Technologies Company Profile